I still believe a Man can Fly! | ||

 Leslie: This is a wonderful tribute, JC.
 I was so bummed to hear the news this morning.
 It wasn't too long ago when I heard him speak about how he believed he will one day walk again.
 Very sad.

-J.C.: Thanks!
-I believed as well!
-He was my hero!
 I thought you might like the article.
 Though I cried a lot this morning, and especially when I wrote this, you'll notice that the article is about the impact his life had in so many ways!
 Only 10% has to do with his death.

 He's in Heaven now, and in Heaven a man can fly!